FrancoisSestier/antity/README.md

 ## Motivation
 orignally implemented this ecs for my game engine. because i needed chunks to be at the core of the entity component system.

+## ECS Design
+The Design is based on archetypes.
+Archetypes are a collection of Component types.
-All simillar archetypes divided in as many chunk as you want.
+All simillar Archetypes can be divided in as many chunks as you want.
 GetComponent method can take a ChunkID as parameter.
+Two entities that have the same collection of components and the same chunkID will be stored in the same archetype.
+All entities in the same archetype are guarenteed to have their components stored in contiguous arrays respecting memory alignement.

 ## Usage Design
 The API is as simple as it can be :